In America people drive on the right side of the road, in England they drive on the left. In India, it is optional. The Guru

 json.check.pss checks the syntax of a JSON text data file.

-sed.tojava.pss transpiles a gnu SED script into the JAVA language (branches are not supported because java has not [goto] statement )
+sed.tojava.pss transpiles a gnu SED script into the JAVA language (branch syntax with 't' etc is not supported because java has not [goto] statement )

 maths.parse.pss parses and error checks arithmetic infix expressions.